andregebel/AzureStackLabs/lab-guides/01a-DeployAzureStackHCICluster-CloudBasedDeployment/readme.md

 The HyperV-Lab-0X VMs contain MSlab, Labconfig and the ISOs under E:\MSLab

-You can start with the deploy.ps1 to the deploy the VMs we need for this lab
+You can start with the Deploy.ps1 to the deploy the VMs we need for this lab

+-> to cleanup the VMs you can run Cleanup.ps1

 ## Prerequisites